pypy/pypy/pypy/doc/translation.rst

 .. contents::

-This document describes the tool chain that we have developed to analyze and "compile" RPython_ programs (like PyPy itself) to various target platforms.
+This document describes the toolchain that we have developed to analyze and "compile" RPython_ programs (like PyPy itself) to various target platforms.

 .. _RPython: coding-guide.html#restricted-python

-It consists of three broad sections: a slightly simplified overview, a brief introduction to each of the major components of our tool chain and then a more comprehensive section describing how the pieces fit together.
+It consists of three broad sections: a slightly simplified overview, a brief introduction to each of the major components of our toolchain and then a more comprehensive section describing how the pieces fit together.
 If you are reading this document for the first time, the Overview_ is likely to be most useful, if you are trying to refresh your PyPy memory